Goldinteractive/gold-features/README.md

 Create your feature and update the docs accordingly.
 Make sure to update `stylemark.config.yml` to ensure that all runtime dependencies are available on the docs pages.

-Run `yarn watch` in your feature folder to enable the dev mode and keep watching for changes.
-This is especially useful with `yarn stylemark:watch`.
-(Make sure to execute stylemark in the root directory - not your feature dir)
+Refer to the maintenance guide to start working on the feature.

 ### What is this `docs` folder doing?